Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Related Works

 \subsection{Intelligent Road Inspection}

-Traditional road inspection is typically carried out by structural engineers or certified inspectors, which is often subjective, inefficient, expensive, and sometimes hazardous \cite{kim2014review}.
-To address these challenges, researchers have focused on developing intelligent road inspection systems that can recognize, localize, and reconstruct road defects efficiently, accurately, and objectively \cite{ma2022computer}.
-Data acquisition is the initial step in intelligent road inspection.
-Some methods mount sensors on the rear of the vehicle with a downward-facing view, targeting the road surface with a known distance, including single cameras \cite{hu2020degenerate, jog2012pothole}, stereo camera pairs \cite{haq2019stereo}, laser scanners \cite{laurent1997road} and laser pointers \cite{ahmed2021pothole3dreconstruction}.
-However, these specialized sensor configurations are restricted to dedicated inspection vehicles, limiting their scalability, timeliness, and widespread applicability.
-Alternatively, crowdsourcing approaches can gather extensive data from users' daily driving.
-In such setups, sensors are forward-facing, enabling dual functionality for driving perception and road inspection.
-For instance, \cite{zhao2023hierarchical} employs LiDAR on the hood to detect road unevenness, while \cite{shen2014stereo} and \cite{fan2021rethinking} reconstruct forward 3D road surfaces using stereo cameras.
-Additionally, smartphone applications have emerged as a practical data source for road inspection \cite{santani2015communisense}.
+Traditional road inspection is typically conducted by structural engineers or certified inspectors, a process that is often subjective, inefficient, and sometimes hazardous \cite{kim2014review}.
+To address these challenges, researchers have developed intelligent road inspection systems capable of automatically collecting data and identifying road defects \cite{ma2022computer}.
+Among the most direct effects of road defects is vibration.
+Measurement systems analyze vehicle dynamics as the vehicle traverses road defects \cite{dozsa2022road}.
+While these systems provide high precision, they are limited to detecting defects within the tire tracks.
+Other approaches mount visual sensors on the rear of the vehicle with a downward-facing view, maintaining a known distance from the road surface, including single cameras \cite{prasanna2014automated}, stereo camera pairs \cite{karunasekera2019energy}\cll{,} and laser scanners \cite{han2012enhanced}.
+However, such specialized sensor configurations are restricted to dedicated inspection vehicles, limiting scalability and widespread applicability.
+In contrast, crowd-sourcing approaches collect large-scale data from daily driving using forward-facing sensors, enabling dual functionality for both driving perception and road inspection.
+For instance, LiDAR-based methods collect data for road unevenness \cite{zhao2023hierarchical}, while stereo camera-based approaches reconstruct 3D road surfaces \cite{oniga2009processing}.
+Smartphone applications have also emerged as a practical data source.